 Dwarf olive trees are hybrid types of olive trees, mostly man-made by grafting different olive tree varieties to get that dwarf form and appearance.

 Aside from size, there aren’t many differences between standard olive trees and dwarf olive trees.
-All olive tree properties apply to dwarf olive trees too.
+All olive tree properties apply to dwarf olive trees, too.
 So, they can grow in many places; they’re drought tolerant, don’t require too much pruning, etc.

 Why Are Small Olive Trees So Popular?

 Dwarf olive trees are so popular because of their size and appearance.
-They are a perfect addon to any home or garden.
+They are a perfect addition to any home or garden.
 Mostly, people like to keep them indoors to improve the appearance of their living room, office, or hallway.

 Fake olive trees are also extremely popular, but whoever wants a living plant will always choose a live dwarf olive tree instead of something artificial.